antonvw/wex/README.md

     extension/test/base,
     extension/test/app,
-    extension/test/report, where it has least dependencies, run test-all.sh from the build dir, which collects output in several log files, and commits automatically.
+    extension/test/report, where it has least dependencies, run test-all.sh from the build dir, which collects output in several log files.

 - add a sample for it in
     extension/sample,